 For ASX LITs, responsible entities typically want the RE fees and don't want LITs wound up, as well as often being connected to the fund manager.
 The worst responsible entities (e.g. E&P with the CD funds) actively waste money and pursue actions that are contrary to the interests of the majority of unitholders.
 There are exceptions (such as where the original responsible entity was replaced) and these may work for the majority of investors (e.g. K2 Asset Management since taking over as RE for the CD Funds).

 In the U.K, Closed End Funds (known as investment trusts) have been through boom and bust, and the industry has been forced to evolve toward better governance.
 There is now clarity in the U.K. that boards and responsible entities should serve shareholders and be wholly independent.
-In contrast to Australia where no LIC boards are even majority independent, and most responsible entities are not independent either, thus very few serve the majority of shareholders.
+In contrast to Australia, where the vast majority of LIC boards are not even majority independent, and most responsible entities are not independent either, thus very few serve the majority of shareholders.

 It is worth reading about current standards for U.K. Closed End Funds and comparing to the self-serving norms of the ASX CEF industry.
 See: > Investors Chronicle: In safe hands?

-ASX CEF Management expense ratios are disclosed but are irrelevant compared to the Total Expense Ratio (TER) before and after any Performance fees.
-The true TER is so critical to CEF's being worthwhile investments they are actually the most important factor.
-Yet, no-one else who writes on ASX CEFs, focuses on TERs!
-I wonder why.
+ASX CEF Management Expense Ratios (MERs) are disclosed as nominal percentages but are incredibly misleading compared to the Total Expense Ratio (TER) before and after any Performance fees.
+The true TER is so critical to whether a CEF is a worthwhile investment, that they are actually the most important factor.
+Yet, no-one else who writes on ASX CEFs mentions TERs!
+I wonder why?

 During ASX trading hours, check the exit liquidity (buy ladder) of most LICs and LITs.
 For over 60% of ASX CEFs, exit liquidity is very poor in normal market conditions.
 During selloffs, when exit liquidity is most needed to de-risk, re-allocate exposure, or switch to more attractive opportunities, CEF exit liquidity is much worse.
 ASX CEF holders are forced to either cross large gaps to find sufficient buy-side depth, or are trapped and have to ride it out.